-A lifelong adoption agency like Friends in Adoption (FIA) can be a great scaffold for resilience for every person in the adoption circle.
+A lifelong adoption agency like Friends in Adoption (FIA) can be a great scaffold for resilience for every person in the adoption triad.
 As the passage below illustrates, life is full of changes and the need for resilience may be greater at certain points along life’s path than at others.
 Sometimes people may need to “phone a friend” for help with managing strong emotions or for getting ideas on how to solve a problem.
 FIA is available post-placement as a community resource, whether that takes the form of an ear to listen or a referral to further support services.
 And, in the process, people are often reminded that they have the strength and skills and strategies to be or become resilient!
 Resilience is something we can all develop and do for ourselves as well!

 “Think of resilience as similar to taking a raft trip down a river.
 On a river, you may encounter rapids, turns, slow water and shallows.
 As in life, the changes you experience affect you differently along the way.

 In traveling the river, it helps to have knowledge about it and past experience in dealing with it.
 Your journey should be guided by a plan, a strategy that you consider likely to work well for you.